ibm-cloud-docs/assistant/webhook-pre.md

 ```
 {: codeblock}

 The second action in the sequence sends the text to the Watson Language Translator service to translate the input text from the language that was identified in the previous web action into English.
-The translated string is then sent to your assistant instead of the original text in the non-English language.
+The translated string is then sent to your assistant instead of the original text.

 The node.js code for the second action in your sequence looks as follows: